 A common question I am asked is, "With which instrument should I start mixing?"

 I can think of at least four good answers to this, and possibly a fifth.
 I have already covered the vocal, drums, the most important instrument, and starting with random levels.
-In the last day of this working week, which just happens to be Audio Masterclass's Enrollment Week (at the time of writing), I will cover one more option that may seem just a little crazy.
+In the last day of this working week, I will cover one more option that may seem just a little crazy.

 Clearly, some of the tracks in your multitrack recording will be more important than others.
 The vocal, for instance, must be more important than the floor tom (unless you're mixing Sing, Sing, Sing!).